Uttarakhand: Economy

-Transport
+Transportation

 Uttarakhand has 2,683 km of roads, of which 1,328 km are national highways and 1,543 km are state highways.
-The State Road Transport Corporation (SRTC), which has been reorganised in Uttarakhand as the Uttarakhand Transport Corporation (UTC), is a major constituent of the transport system in the state.
-The corporation began to work on 31 October 2003 and provides services on interstate and nationalised routes.
+The state has 14 national highways, comprising 2.2% of the total national highways length in India.
+The Uttarakhand Transport Corporation (UTC), established on 31 October 2003 after reorganizing the State Road Transport Corporation (SRTC).
+The corporation provides transportation in the state with connecting services to adjoining states.
+The UTC buses are the most common and affordable mode of transportation in Uttarakhand.
 As of 2012, approximately 1000 buses are being plied by the UTC on 35 nationalised routes along with many other non-nationalised routes.
-There are also private transport operators operating approximately 3000 buses on non-nationalised routes along with a few interstate routes in Uttarakhand and the neighbouring state of U.P.
+There are also private transport operators operating approximately 3000 buses on non-nationalised routes along with a few interstate routes in Uttarakhand and the neighbouring state of Uttar Pradesh.
 For travelling locally, the state, like most of the country, has auto rickshaws and cycle rickshaws.
-In addition, remote towns and villages in the hills are connected to important road junctions and bus routes by a vast network of crowded share jeeps.
+In addition, remote towns and villages in the hills are connected to important road junctions and bus routes by share mode of transportation.

-The air transport network in the state is gradually improving.
-Jolly Grant Airport in Dehradun, is the busiest airport in the state with six daily flights to Delhi Airport.
-Pantnagar Airport, located in Pantnagar of the Kumaon region have 1 daily air service to Delhi and return too.
-There government is planning to develop Naini Saini Airport in Pithoragarh, Bharkot Airport in Chinyalisaur in Uttarkashi district and Gauchar Airport in Gauchar, Chamoli district.
-There are plans to launch helipad service in Pantnagar and Jolly Grant Airports and other important tourist destinations like Ghangaria and Hemkund Sahib.